Chris Jones (Arkansas politician): General election

+2026 congressional election

+On August 1, 2025, Jones filed to run for the Democratic nomination for U.S. representative in the 2026 election for Arkansas's 2nd congressional district.

 Personal life

-Chris Jones's parents are both preachers; his father also sold insurance and his mother is also a retired teacher.
+Jones's parents are both preachers; his father also sold insurance and his mother is also a retired teacher.

 Jones married Jerrilyn Jones in 2001.
 Jerrilyn Jones is an Air Force combat veteran who worked as a flight surgeon in the 75th Fighter Squadron during Operation Enduring Freedom in Afghanistan.
 Jerrilyn is currently an emergency room physician and associate professor of emergency medicine at the University of Arkansas Medical Sciences (UAMS).
 At UAMS, Jerrilyn became the inaugural director of the post-baccalaureate program, which intends to serve as a bridge for students who may have a difficult time getting admitted to emergency medicine.
 Jerrilyn Jones also serves as medical director of preparedness at the Arkansas Department of Health.
 In 2021, Jones received the Arkansas First Lady's Woman in Public Service Award.

 Jones's older brother Leon Jones is a longtime member of the Republican Party.
 Leon Jones ran for the office of Arkansas Attorney General in the 2022 Republican primary election, but he did not win.
 Chris Jones said having a brother in a different party gave him practice speaking with voters from both parties.